-The very first person who turned to me for help when I became and MP was a woman who had just fled her abusive relationship and felt that she had nowhere else to turn.
-Since becoming an MP I have had the chance to meet, support, and listen to too many people who have endured unimaginable horror within their own home and each one rocks me to my core.
+The very first person who turned to me for help when I became an MP was a woman who had just fled her abusive relationship and felt that she had nowhere else to turn.
+Since becoming an MP in 2015 I have had the chance to meet, support, and listen to too many people who have endured unimaginable horror within their own home and each one rocks me to my core.
 It is mostly, but not always women that I have met and who have suffered.

 There was one aspect of abuse that surprised me the most and it was one that I had no previous knowledge of.
 This is how the family courts are being used by convicted rapists and abusers to continue their brutalisation of extremely vulnerable women.
-In criminal court, people convicted of a crime cannot represent themselves and cross examine their victims.
+In criminal courts, people convicted of a crime cannot represent themselves and cannot cross examine their victims.
 This is for very obvious reasons.
 But in the family court this is not the case.
 They can, and it is an unvarnished and unrelenting nightmare for all those who have to suffer it.

 What is worse, due to the almost total cuts to legal aid, more and more abuse survivors have no choice but to defend themselves without any representation at all.
 I am angry to the point of fury about this, and I’m ashamed that I spent so long not knowing this was happening within our own legal system.